-A Cultural Heritage Management Plan (CHMP) will be prepared in accordance with the Aboriginal Heritage Act (2006) and in consultation with the Registered Aboriginal Party for the area.
+A Cultural Heritage Management Plan (CHMP) will be prepared in accordance with the Aboriginal Heritage Act (Vic) 2006 and in consultation with the Eastern Maar Aboriginal Corporation as the Registered Aboriginal Party and Native Title Traditional Owners for the area.

-It will be developed in consultation with traditional owners and respective Registered Aboriginal Parties using data generated from desktop studies, a standard assessment and, if required, a complex assessment.
+The CHMP will be developed using data generated from desktop studies, a standard assessment and a complex assessment.
 The CHMP will detail the proposed construction methodologies to avoid or minimise impacts from construction and ongoing operation on sensitive cultural heritage areas.
 The CHMP is subject to regulatory review/approval.